 Animals and pets

-Use this page to report an issue, buy a dog licence, register a backyard hen, or learn more about animal and pet rules.
+Use this page to report an issue, buy or renew a dog licence or register a backyard hen.
+Learn more about pet care and coexisting with wildlife.

 On this page